ElzevanderWerf/Ranta-2011/README.md

         5. "Do you have a suggestion for a better translation?
 If so, then write it down here." (open question)
     - "Give a general structured review of the strengths and weaknesses of the translation system.
 With which types of formulas does the system have difficulties?
 For which types of formulas do you believe the system performs sufficiently well?" (open question)
     - "Do you have any final comments?" (open question)
-2. The Python script in `exp1analysis.py` does some preprocessing steps on this tsv, writes it to `exp1results.csv`, and performs some small analyses:
+2. The Python script in `results/analysis.py` does some preprocessing steps on the TSVs, and performs some small analyses:
-    1. TODO
+    1. Gender percentages
+    2. Age average and standard deviations
+    3. Experience average and standard deviations
+    3. Correctness ?
+    3. Clarity average and standard deviations
+    4. Fluency average and standard deviations